Skip to content

 How to read a detection screenshot

-In each video folder you will see one screenshot per track.
-The screenshot shows a bounding box around the shark/ray you should label.
+In each video folder you’ll see one screenshot per track, with a bounding box around the shark or ray to label.

-The screenshot also shows the video file and timestamp, so you can refer back to the original footage when you’re unsure.
+The screenshot also shows the source video file and timestamp, so you can refer back to the original footage when unsure.

-1. For each video, open its output subfolder.
-It contains detection files named {track_id}.jpg.
+1. Open each video’s output subfolder.
+It contains files named {track_id}.jpg.

 2. Scroll through the images and focus on the animal inside the bounding box.